 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

-Sampson Settlers in United States in the 19th Century- Joseph Sampson, who arrived in Philadelphia, Pennsylvania in 1806 12
+Sampson Settlers in United States in the 19th Century- William Sampson, aged 41, who landed in New York in 1806 13

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)